rubenvar/csv-reader/README.md

 It transforms the raw `csv` data into a table, nicely formatted so it's easy to scan (see images below).

-Allows user to input some settings:
+It allows the user to input some settings:

 | Feature         | Default | Type    | Result                                             |
 | --------------- | ------- | ------- | -------------------------------------------------- |